What is the Float of a Stock? Find, Calculate & Trade Float.

 How to Calculate the Float of a Stock

-To calculate the float of a stock, you need to know the number of shares outstanding and the number of shares held by insiders.
+To calculate a stock’s float, you need to know the number of outstanding shares and those insiders hold.
 To calculate the float, you subtract the restricted stock and the number of shares trading from the outstanding shares.

 How to Find the Float of a Stock